The Thankful Poor: Provenance and exhibition history

-In December 1893, while his The Bagpipe Lesson was on display at the Pennsylvania Academy of the Fine Arts in Philadelphia, Tanner met John T. Morris, head of the academy's exhibitions committee.
+In December 1893, while his painting The Bagpipe Lesson was on display at the Pennsylvania Academy of the Fine Arts in Philadelphia, Tanner met John T. Morris, head of the academy's exhibitions committee.
 Morris then bought The Thankful Poor in October 1894 when Tanner auctioned off all of his work to pay for his return to France.
 Morris loaned the painting to the Pennsylvania School for the Deaf, where he was a board member, and then bequeathed it to the school on his death in 1915.
 The work sat unnoticed in the school's basement for half a century until 1970, when it was discovered in a storage closet by the headmaster Philip Bellefleur.
 It was given on loan to the Philadelphia Museum of Art before being sold in a December 1981 Sotheby's auction to Camille Cosby, as a Christmas present for her husband, the comedian Bill Cosby.
 The art curator David Driskell bid for the Cosbys at the auction and reached a top bid of US$250,000 (Note: Sources disagree on what the painting's final price, including buyer's premium, was; one says it was US$280,500 while another claims it was as high as US$287,000.
 The previous auction record for The Thankful Poor was US$40,000.)—a record sum at the time for a painting by an African American.
 (Note: This record amount was surpassed in 1998 when Jean-Michel Basquiat's Self-Portrait was sold for US$3.3 million at a Christie's auction.)